 The Railroad Museum of Pennsylvania welcomes all visitors and seeks to provide reasonable accommodations

-Entering the Museum
+Entering The Museum

-HANDICAP PARKING is available to those with handicap placards and are located in the main parking lot on the east side of the museum, or in the semi-circle on the west side of the museum.
+HANDICAP PARKING is available to those with handicap placards and are located in the main parking lot on the east side of the Museum, or in the semi-circle on the west side of the Museum.
 This semicircle can also be used as a DROP OFF/PICK UP zone and is located next to the staff parking lot.

-PERSONAL CARE ATTENDANTS receive complimentary admission into the museum, when accompanying a paying visitor.
+PERSONAL CARE ATTENDANTS receive complimentary admission into the Museum, when accompanying a paying visitor.

 The Railroad Museum of Pennsylvania is a participant in the MUSEUMS FOR ALL program, and as such discounted admission ($2 per person) is available for any visitor who has an ACCESS or EBT card and a valid state ID.

-Inside the Museum
+Inside The Museum

 The ROLLING STOCK HALL of the Railroad Museum of Pennsylvania is a 100,000 square foot facility, with over 100 pieces of Rolling Stock.
-The majority of the hall is handicap and wheelchair accessible, with many of our displays, exhibits, and interactives being ADA compliant.
+The majority of the hall is handicap and wheelchair accessible, with many of our displays, exhibits and interactives being ADA compliant.

-An ELEVATOR is located behind the Front Ticket Desk to access the Second Floor Gallery and Observation Bridge and is the only one in the museum.
+An ELEVATOR is located behind the Front Ticket Desk to access the Second Floor Gallery and Observation Bridge and is the only one in the Museum.

-OPEN EQUIPMENT – Select pieces of equipment are opened on a daily basis by staff and volunteers.
-However, due to the historic nature, construction, safety issues, and the current condition of these pieces (i.e., narrow doorways, steep climb into and out of the piece, and limited space within), not every piece is ADA compliant or even accessible.
+OPEN EQUIPMENT.
+Select pieces of equipment are opened on a daily basis by staff and volunteers.
+However, due to the historic nature, construction, safety issues and the current condition of these pieces (i.e., narrow doorways, steep climb into and out of the piece and limited space within), not every piece is ADA compliant or even accessible.
 A list of open equipment is located at the front of Rolling Stock Hall upon entry.

-The only RESTROOMS in the museum are located at the front of the lobby near the Front Ticket Desk.
-The restrooms are located on the left-hand side of the hallway, starting with the Women’s Room, Handicap Facility, and the Men’s Room at the very end.
+The only RESTROOMS in the Museum are located at the front of the lobby near the Front Ticket Desk.
+The restrooms are located on the left-hand side of the hallway, starting with the Women’s Room, Handicap Facility and the Men’s Room at the very end.